javascript-tutorial/en.javascript.info/1-js/4-data-types/05-symbol/article.md

 Symbols don't appear in `for..in` loops.
 As we'll see further, there are other means to get object properties which also ignore symbols, so they remain hidden.

 Technically though, there is still a way to discover all symbols of an object with a build-in method [Object.getOwnPropertySymbols(obj)](mdn:js/Object/getOwnPropertySymbols).
-Also there is a method named [Reflect.ownKeys(obj)](mdn:js/Reflect/ownKeys) that returns all keys of an object.
+Also there is a method named [Reflect.ownKeys(obj)](mdn:js/Reflect/ownKeys) that returns all keys of an object, including symbolic ones.
 So they are not completely hidden and private.

 But most libraries, built-in methods and syntax constructs adhere to a common agreement that they are.
-And the one who explicitly calls the aforementioned methods is not doing that occasionally, but knows exactly what he's doing.
+And the one who explicitly calls the aforementioned methods probably understands well what he's doing.